Located a 25-minute drive east of Iowa City, IA, Draco Hill Nature Farm is

 - 2013 was focused on growing vegetables more successfully, tending a new permaculture orchard built at a workshop in the spring and helping Morse Farm, an experiment in organic perennial farming, get off the ground.

 - 2019 we joined Hipcamp, a service that operates like AirBnb for campers, opening up three campsites along the Cedar River.
-Camping became particularly popular during COVID.

 - 2020 COVID struck not long after our daughter Ayshe moved home from Japan.
 We spent the time together moving woodchips into the orchards, netting then harvesting honeyberry bushes, repairing our geodesic dome from the derecho, cleaning out the frog pond and other basic maintenance.

 - 2023 Suzan retired from SILT to focus on the family and farming.
-We donated the farm in Morse in its entirety to SILT and scaled back while Paul recovered from ankle replacement surgery.
+We donated a farm in Morse in its entirety to SILT and scaled back while Paul recovered from ankle replacement surgery.
 Good health plus expanded orchards, new trails, new equipment for using organic matter to build soil and hosting Hipcampers even better were the goals for this year.
-All went well except we couldn’t anticipate the drought that set back a number of plantings.
+All went well except we couldn’t anticipate the drought that set back a number of new plantings.

 - 2024 This year we launch Draco Hill Nature Farm and hope hundreds of area residents will come to events throughout the year and enjoy this beautiful place with us.
 As we approach 2025, we have nearly 200 people signed up to receive notifications of events and hosted about that many in our first year.